testflows/TestFlows-WebSite/source/handbook/index.md

 use your browser's &#8678; back button to return to where you were.

 >  **{% attention %}** Try clicking [Using Handbook](#Using-Handbook) link and then
-> browser's use &#8678; back button to return to the same scroll position in the handbook.
+> use your browser's &#8678; back button to return to the same scroll position in the handbook.

 If you find any errors or would like to add documentation for something that is still not documented, then submit a pull request